 New York State envisions a tobacco-free society for all New Yorkers.
 To achieve this vision, the Department of Health Bureau of Tobacco Control administers the comprehensive Tobacco Control Program.
 The Tobacco Control Program uses evidence-based interventions that work to reduce illness, disability and death caused by tobacco use and secondhand smoke exposure.

 Community partnerships work to change the community environment to support the tobacco-free norm.
-Partnerships...
+Partnerships:

-- Engage local stakeholders;
+- Engage local stakeholders

-- Educate community leaders and the public; and
+- Educate community leaders and the public, and

-- Mobilize the community to strengthen tobacco-related policies to
+- Mobilize the community to strengthen tobacco-related policies to:

-- Restrict the use and availability of tobacco products;
+- Restrict the use and availability of tobacco products

-- Restrict tobacco product promotion; and
+- Restrict tobacco product promotion, and

-- Limit opportunities for exposure to secondhand smoke.
+- Eliminate exposure to secondhand smoke

-Youth Action Programs
+Youth Action Programs – Reality Check

 The New York State Smokers' Quitline

-- call the toll-free number: 1-866-NY-QUITS (1-866-697-8487) or
+- Call 1-866-NY-QUITS (1-866-697-8487) toll free, or